Domain formation and structural stabilities in mixed-species Coulomb crystals induced by sympathetically cooled highly charged ions: Conclusion

 In this paper, we have analyzed the thermal motion and reordering dynamics of both pure and mixed-species linear trapped ion crystals.
 By introducing Ar$^{11+}$ in a matrix of Be$^+$ crystals, we observe domain formation and structural super-lattices of different stabilities induced by the large charge-to-mass ratio of the highly charged ions.
 The temperature of pure and mixed species crystals can be reliably extracted experimentally from spatial thermometry which we benchmarked against simulations.

 The energy barrier between different permutations of the ions along their weakest confinement determines the onset of hopping.
-Therefore the systems small size and inhomogeneity makes established melting criteria inapplicable.
+Therefore, the small size and inhomogeneity of the system make established melting criteria inapplicable.
 By modeling hopping rates as thermally-activated exponential processes, we can extrapolate reordering rates over a wide range of temperatures and trapping parameters.
 We investigated the scaling of thermal dynamics in single species systems, depending on the energy barrier and ion number and provide means for estimating the inner pair hopping rate for any single-species linear crystals of up to 20 ions.

 By adding HCIs into the crystal, we obtain an extra degree of freedom in shaping the inhomogeneity of the crystal and demonstrate local melting effects.
 Crystal `domains' formed by Be$^+$, disconnected by HCIs, melt at different temperatures depending on the size and configuration of the crystal.
 These domains can be treated as separate Coulomb systems with local phonons that are decoupled from other parts of the crystal.